Our Environment

 Leading Restoration Efforts

-U.S. Sugar considers the Everglades a treasured state and national asset and works diligently to protect the unique ecosystem.
+U.S. Sugar considers the Everglades a treasure where our employees and neighbors enjoy the outdoors.
+We work diligently to protect this unique ecosystem.
 Combined, Florida sugarcane and vegetable farmers have invested more than $450 million in restoring and preserving the Everglades.

 U.S. Sugar has been a key supporter of the 1994 Everglades Forever Act, which was designed to increase the quality and quantity of water entering the Everglades and protect the native plants and animals from invasive species.
 Among other things, the Act required water runoff from farms to be twice as clean as rain and created the most rigorous environmental rules on farming operations in the United States.